A gerbe-like construction in gauge theory: Relationship between stabilization of FDA and induced spin structure

 originating from $j \in Pin(2)$.

-$S_{\mscrV_\HB}$ and $S_{\mscrV_\HB}^\prime$ are both vector bundles over $\mscrV_\HB$.
-These can be almost identified for each choice of the auxiliary data mentioned below. $S_{\mscrV_\HB}$ is convenient for carrying out the argument corresponding to the excision theorem, and $S_{\mscrV_\HB}^\prime$ is convenient for carrying out the argument corresponding to the Thom isomorphism.
+Note that $S_{\mscrV_\HB}$ and $S_{\mscrV_\HB}^\prime$ are both vector bundles over $\mscrV_\HB$.
+These can be almost identified in the presence of each choice of the auxiliary data mentioned below.
+The representation $S_{\mscrV_\HB}$ is convenient for carrying out the argument corresponding to the excision theorem, and $S_{\mscrV_\HB}^\prime$ for the Thom isomorphism.